Features

 The composition studio

-Write for cello (or cello + piano).
+Write for any string instrument (or string + piano).

 A proper notation editor — key signatures, time signatures, ties, slurs, accents, dynamics — with string-aware fingering hints.
 Turn in original pieces for theory class, arrange a warm-up for your section, or just jam.
 It is the first notation editor designed for learners — one that teaches you while you write.